opensearch-project/project-website/_community_members/hsotaro.md

   - author
 redirect_from: '/authors/hsotaro/'
 ---
 Sotaro Hikita is a Specialist Solutions Architect for Analytics at Amazon Web Services.
-He is passionate about technologies that flexibly and efficiently process data at various scales, and the open source projects that support them.
-He is a maintainer of OpenSearch Hadoop and contributes to various OpenSearch projects including Data Prepper.
+He is passionate about technologies that flexibly and efficiently process data at various scales and the open source projects that support them.
+He is a maintainer of OpenSearch Hadoop and contributes to various OpenSearch projects, including Data Prepper.